At NHTI, we use a letter grade system in which each grade reflects a level of achievement measured against specific course objectives:

 |D+||1.3 pts||Represents some evidence of achievement, but substantially below the level required for successful entry into your chosen career field|

 |F||0.0 pts||Represents negligible academic achievement.
 If you receive an “F” grade in a prerequisite to other courses, you will have to repeat the failed course with a passing grade before being eligible to continue with the course sequence.|

 |P||Pass (not calculated into GPA)|

-The Grade Point Average (GPA) is indicative of the overall quality of performance of a student.
-It is used by academic institutions and prospective employers as a means of describing academic achievement.
+The grade point average (GPA) is indicative of the overall quality of your performance.
+It’s used by academic institutions and prospective employers as a way to quantify academic achievement.

 Three factors are used in computing the GPA: credit hours, point value, and letter grade earned.
 Letters such as A, B, B+, and C have point values.

-The GPA is calculated by multiplying the number of credits times the point value, then dividing the sum of the grade points (57.0 in the example) by the sum of the credits (22 in the example).
-The GPA in the example is 2.59.
+Example: A student is enrolled in five courses carrying 4, 4, 6, 3, and 5 credits and earns grades of B+, C-, A, D, and C, respectively.
+Their GPA for the semester is calculated by multiplying the number of credits times the point value, then dividing the sum of the grade points (57.0) by the sum of the credits (22).
+The student’s GPA is 2.59.

-The cumulative GPA for all semesters the student has been at the NHTI may be calculated in the same manner by using total credits and total grade points.
+Your cumulative GPA for all semesters at NHTI can be calculated in the same manner by using total credits and total grade points.